 In this article, we will discuss iron metabolism in the human body, and consider the clinical consequences when this finely balanced process is disrupted.

-Absorption of iron occurs in the duodenum and upper jejunum, and depends on specific carrier mechanisms.
-The transporter protein Divalent Metal Transporter 1 (DMT1), located on the apical surface of enterocytes, facilitates uptake of non-haem ferrous iron (Fe2+) from the intestinal lumen.
+Absorption of iron occurs in the duodenum and upper jejunum and depends on specific carrier mechanisms.
+The transporter protein Divalent Metal Transporter 1 (DMT1), located on the apical surface of enterocytes, facilitates the uptake of non-haem ferrous iron (Fe2+) from the intestinal lumen.